Cultural Activities, Sites & Events

 Paris is, of course, a big draw for musical performers of every style imaginable.
 The international names might appear at the Stade de France or Bercy but there are also many big names appearing at many of the smaller venues such as l’Olympia, la Cigale, Le Bataclan and many others.
 Jazz continues to be very popular in Paris and one of the great attractions of Paris is the incredible number of offerings of “world music.”
 France was the first to start the Fête de la Musique every June 21 during which there are literally hundreds of usually free concerts of every type of music throughout Paris in the streets and squares.
-Beyond this festival, Paris and France are host to dozens and dozens of music festivals every year.
+Beyond this festival, Paris and France, together, host literally dozens and dozens of music festivals every year.
 Click here to learn more about the Music Concert Venues in Paris.

 Free concerts in Paris: